chukse/Draft-Order-over-the-past-20-years/README.md

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your proposed changes.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the Apache License - see the LICENSE.md file for details.

-## Contact
-If you have any questions, please email me at [chuks@email.com](mailto:chuks@email.com).